maryamuzakariya/stockprice-prediction/README.md

 The code was written in 2020/2021 during my undergraduate final year project.
-There will another upload with a more updated version as there has been so much i have learnt about machine learning in the last year.
+There will be another upload with a more updated version, as I have learned so much about machine learning in the last year.